pipelight/doc.pipelight/introduction/description.md

 #### Client side

-On your computer, you can enable client side automation by using specific triggers (on pre-push, pre-commit...).
+On your computer, you can enable client side automation by using specific triggers (on `pre-push`, `pre-commit`...).

 - **Enforce code quality**,